mmerabet42/ft_lexiq/regex_interpreter/README.md

 # A simple regex interpreter

-Let me present you a program that uses the `ft_regex` library perfectly.
+Let me present you a program that uses the `ft_regex` library.

 It is a regex interpreter that will perform a search on a string.